I was daydreaming the other day. I dreamt I was back home feasting on mangoes.

 The sweet scent wafted to my nose.
 The sweet juice dribbled down my chin.
 The sweet flesh melted in my mouth.
 If there’s one thing I truly miss about home it must be the mangoes.
 Nothing compares to the sweet, summer fruit of home.

-Mango Jam and Mango Raspberry Jam Recipe, makes four 8-ounce jars
+Mango Jam and Mango Raspberry Jam Recipe, makes four half-pint jars

 For calcium water

 1/2 teaspoons Pomona’s Universal Pectin white calcium powder